-If you think SMS are a thing of the past, you couldn’t be more wrong!
-Using SMS to contact your customers is a good idea and its also less frequently used than email.
+If you think SMS is a thing of the past, you couldn’t be more wrong!
+Using SMS to contact your customers is a good idea and it's also less frequently used than email.

-Avenue, a clothing company, has realized that its female clientele love mobile offerings.
-For this reason, it has based part of its marketing campaign in sending SMS messages with offers and coupons to present new seasonal trends.
+Avenue, a clothing company, has realized that its female clientele loves mobile offerings.
+For this reason, it has based part of its marketing campaign on sending SMS messages with offers and coupons to present new seasonal trends.

 Studies seem to show that smartphone users tend to read promotional SMS more frequently than emails.
 Mobile Marketing via SMS can be one of the best ways to get quick results, especially if you combine them with discount codes or coupons that redirect users to your website.